-The drum brakes on your ebike allow you to stop and are a critical safety feature.
+The drum brakes and hydraulic brakes on your Gatto e-bike allow you to stop and are a critical safety feature.
 Make sure you test them regularly.
 Take the e-bike to your Daymak dealer if the brakes appear to be losing their stopping power or feel looser than they were previously.